'Zombie Homes' Suit Targets Big Banks; Neighbors Blast Filth

 "To be honest it is not safe," Lopez said.
 "A lot of people go in there for drug use or random sexual encounters.
 So this one time somebody went in there.
 They had an overdose and somebody died.”

-The I-Team has reached out to the FDNY about the alleged overdose.
+The I-Team has reached out to the FDNY to see if there is any record of the drug overdose, but as of this article's publication, there was no word back.

-Kevin Friedlander, a spokesman for Wells Fargo, said the bank is looking into the property at 1831 Park Place, but said Wells Fargo "does not have ownership" of 31 Essex Street and directed the I-Team to speak with Ocwen, the servicer.
+Kevin Friedlander, a spokesman for Wells Fargo, said he could not comment specifically on the lawsuits because he hadn’t yet seen them.
+But he did say Wells Fargo "does not have ownership" of 31 Essex Street and directed the I-Team to speak with Ocwen, the loan servicer assigned to the property.

 According to HPD, New York’s zombie home law designates both lenders and their servicers as responsible parties for the safety and security of properties in foreclosure.